Delaware Route 1: Korean War Veterans Memorial Highway

 The extension of the DE 1 freeway south through Dover Air Force Base was constructed later than the Dover to Smyrna segment due to the need to coordinate negotiations with the military installation and to allow the base to remediate hazardous material sites, maintain security and access restrictions with construction of a new Main Gate, and reconstruct base housing on the west side of the highway.
 Construction of an interchange at the Dover Air Force Base Main Gate commenced in February 1996.
 This project resulted in the relocation of the Main Gate further back in order to build the interchange and the overpass linking the Main Gate to base housing.
 This construction resulted in facilities having to be constructed at the North Gate in order to be able to handle base traffic.
 In May of that year, groundbreaking took place for the DE 1 toll road between Odessa and St. Georges.
 The first contract of the Dover Air Force Base Main Gate interchange was completed in December 1998, with the second contract beginning in March 1999.
 The segment of DE 1 between US 13 south of Odessa and US 13 in St. Georges opened in November 1999.
 DE 1 was subsequently rerouted off US 13 between those two points.
-DE 7 from I-95 to north of DE 58 became an extension of the freeway in 1999 with an interchange built at DE 58 in a $25 million construction project.
+The Biddles Corner mainline toll plaza contained a high-speed E-ZPass gantry, with four lanes, two in each direction.

+On September 5, 2002, a partial interchange opened at DE 8 in Dover, utilizing the existing emergency vehicle ramps.
+This interchange was included in the initial plans for the highway but was dropped due to low traffic volumes.
+As part of building the interchange, DelDOT purchased development rights to adjacent land parcels in order to prevent additional development in the area of the interchange.